KleberVales/english-study/README.md

 ## present perfect

-She has learned a lot of new skills
+She has learned a lot of new

 We have already seen this movie.